george-sid/weather-app/README.md

     php artisan db:seed

-Start the local development server
+If you'd like to start the local development server, you can run the following command

     php artisan serve

 The scheduled task is set to run daily at 06:00.
 To execute it immediately, you can use the command

     php artisan schedule:run

-You can now access the server at http://localhost:8000